 FDI can be from Overseas Individuals, Foreign Companies or Foreign Institutional Investors under Automatic Route or Government Route.

 Under this route no Central Government permission is required for Investment in all activities/ sectors which have been specified.
-To name a few sectors - Industrial Parks, Telecom Services, E-commerce activities, Information & Technology services, Outsourcing & Consultancy services etc., The Indian entity is required to notify the concerned Regional office of RBI on receipt of inward remittances within 30 days of such receipt and will also have to undertake reporting within 30 days from the date of issue of capital instruments to a person resident outside India or foreign entity.
+To name a few sectors - Industrial Parks, Telecom Services, E-commerce activities, Information & Technology services, Outsourcing & Consultancy services etc., The Indian entity is required to undertake reporting to the concerned Regional office of RBI through its Authorized dealer within 30 days from the date of issue of capital instruments to a person resident outside India or foreign entity.

 FDI in activities not covered under the automatic route require prior Government approval.
 The sectors which fall under Government route are specified.
 Some of the sectors are Defence, Pharma, Multi brand Retail Trading etc., In Defence sector, Foreign investment up to 49% is permitted under the automatic route, Foreign investment beyond 49% and upto 100% is permitted through Government approval.
 Similarly, FDI in Brownfield pharma sector has been permitted upto 74% under automatic route and FDI beyond 74% and upto 100% is allowed under Government approval route.
 Further, 100% FDI under automatic route is permitted for Greenfield pharma sector.
 FDI in multi brand retail is permitted upto 51%.